Employment Law Claims in Northridge

 Right To Refuse Unsafe Work: You have the right to refuse to work if you believe you or your coworker will be in danger.

-If you believe you were denied these rights in your place of work by your employer, do not hesitate to contact K2 Employment Law Group.
+If you believe you were denied these rights in your place of work by your employer, do not hesitate to contact K2 Employment Law.
 We are on your side and here to help you achieve justice.
 Call our office today to go through your case and schedule a consultation with our experienced employment law attorneys.

 What is Considered Unfair Treatment at Work?